Home

 γ Lupi (gamma Lupi)

-γ Lupi is a double sub-giant star in the constellation of Lupus.
+γ Lupi is a double sub-giant star of spectral class B2 in the constellation of Lupus.

 γ Lupi visual magnitude is 2.78.
-Thanks to its high brightness, γ Lupi is clearly visible when observed from locations with dark skyes, and should be also quite easily visible from light polluted areas.
+Because of its brightness, γ Lupi is clearly visible to the naked eye when observed from locations with dark skies, and should be also quite easily visible from light polluted areas.

 2.78